Rheged Centre services

 The Rheged Centre opened in 2000, on the site of the former Redhills Limekilns.
 Some of the former limekilns are incorporated into the building design.
 The amenity building and petrol station share one large, grass roof, which the entry road dives under.

 It was first proposed by Westmorland in 1989 as a tourist information centre, outdoor activity area and to provide motorists' facilities.
 They called the development 'Hills of the North'.
-It took some time to come to fruition, eventually opening in 2000.
+It took some time to come to fruition, and has an extremely unusual design for a service area, with an airy building spread over three levels - not to mention the cinema.

 The building underwent a major refurbishment during the late 2020 Coronavirus lockdown.